Moringa trees in Central America

 The moringa tree, as told in urban legend, is a miracle plant.
 Native to Asia, the tree grows in a wide swath of countries along the equator and south to the shores of South Africa.
-The tree has been cultivated for thousands of years and has been praised for its virtues to man.
+The tree has been cultivated for thousands of years and has been praised for its virtues to nourish and fortify humans.
 Nearly every part of the tree can be used to help save the world: warm salad from the leaves, plant-based pastes from the sap and bark, remarkable oils from the long seed pods, herbal teas from the leaves and roots.

 Fast growing, the moringa tree can be a food source and salvation for people all over the world.
 As the story goes it’s plant parts contain 25 times more iron than spinach, 17 times more calcium than milk, 7 times more vitamin C than oranges, 4 times more protein than eggs, 15 times more potassium than bananas, and 10 times more vitamin A than carrots.
-WOW.

 Moringa on Wikipedia: https://en.wikipedia.org/wiki/Moringa_oleifera